four-three/Smart-Garden/README.md

 is a python script for Raspberry Pi, that collects and saves data from sensors and saves them in a json file for further usage.

+## Hardware

+The script only works for this specific setup.

+- light:
+- temperature and air humidity: DHT_22
+- ground/earth humidity:

 ## Installation

 - You need to have python3 installed.